 You can check for dates on Facebook at the link “https://www.facebook.com/samedifferencedocumentary?fref=ts”> or follow on instagram @thesamedifferencedoc

 This is one of the documentaries on my list that I regret having not watched yet.
-The trailer seems amazing and thought provoking.
+The trailer seems amazing and thought-provoking.
 I’m planning to watch it and I would recommend you to do the same.
+Also, for those of you vying to know how the brilliant poet Nayyirah Waheed looks, there is an appearance here.

 3. The Aggressives